<?xml version="1.0" encoding="UTF-8"?>

 &lt;span&gt;&#xD;

 It's important to note that these are general guidelines, and the specific N application rate that is appropriate for your lawn may vary depending on your local conditions and the specific needs of your grass.
-It is always a good idea to consult with a lawn care professional or to follow the recommendations of your grass seed supplier when determining the appropriate N application rate for your lawn.
+It is always a good idea to consult with a lawn care professional or to follow the recommendations of your

 &#xD;